yegor256/blog/_posts/2015/feb/2015-02-12-top-down-design.md

 I'm ready to get my $200.
 Wait, the deal was to deliver two versions and get cash in two installments.
-Let's back up a little and think&mdash;how can we break this small tool into two parts?
+Let's back up a little and think---how can we break this small tool into two parts?

 On first thought, let's release the tool itself first and build automation and testing next.
 Is that a good idea?
 Can we